Electrical Panels: The Basics – Part 1

 Circuit Breakers

-Circuit breakers are those that most non-electricians could identify in a breaker box: They are the on-off switches that are used to control the flow of electricity.
+Circuit breakers are the switches you see inside a breaker box.
+They are the on-off switches that are used to control the flow of electricity.
 These are what must be flipped to restore power to particular circuits.

 Neutral Bus Bars

-The neutral bus bars function as the connection point for a few wires including the circuit’s neutral wire, as well as your home’s main grounding wire, in some cases.
-The wires that are connected to the neutral bus bar are the white wires that bring the electricity used by appliances and other electrical devices back to the breaker box.
+The neutral bus bars serve as connection points for several wires, including the circuit’s neutral wire and, in some cases, your home’s main grounding wire.
+The white wires connected to the neutral bus bar carry the electricity used by your appliances and devices back to the breaker box.

 Grounding Bus Bars